 - People who opened and submitted form

-There’s been some confusion regarding the differences between the three, but I think it’s rather straight forward.
 The first (“anyone who opened this form”) would be the largest audience, including both those who submitted and those who didn’t.
+This is the default.
 The second only includes those who didn’t submit and the third only includes those who did submit.

 Let’s explain what that number means.
 This audience will only include someone who has engaged with your form during the past 90 days.
-That’s kind of annoying since the Video Engagement Custom Audience is 365 days and Website Custom Audiences use 180 days.
+That’s kind of annoying since Page Engagement Custom Audiences are 365 days and Website Custom Audiences use 180 days.
 The 90-day limit makes these audiences a bit less useful.

 How to Use These Audiences